-- The IHG® Rewards Club Select Credit Card offers an anniversary free night certificate every year, valid at virtually any IHG property in the world; the card has just a $49 annual fee, which is waived for the first year
+- IHG® Rewards Club Premier Credit Card offers an anniversary free night certificate every year, valid at virtually any IHG property in the world (up to 40,000 points/night); the card has a $89 annual fee

-- The Hyatt Credit Card offers an anniversary free night certificate valid at any Category 1-4 Hyatt property, and has just a $75 annual fee
+- The World of Hyatt Credit Card offers an anniversary free night certificate valid at any Category 1-4 Hyatt property, and has just a $95 annual fee

-- The Blue Business℠ Plus Credit Card from American Express offers 2x Membership Rewards points on the first $50,000 spent annually, making it the single most lucrative card for everyday, non-bonused spend; the card has no annual fee
+- The Blue Business® Plus Credit Card from American Express offers 2x Membership Rewards points on the first $50,000 spent annually, making it the single most lucrative card for everyday, non-bonused spend; the card has no annual fee (Rates & Fees)

 There are many more cards I think he should consider, though I think the above is a good starting point, as I don’t want to overdo things (because that’s how we get into a situation where he doesn’t apply for any cards for nearly three years). 😉